On Learning Causal Structures from Non-Experimental Data without Any Faithfulness Assumption: Review of Standard Definitions

-Fix a finite set of variables, $\VVV = \{X_1, \ldots, X_K\}$.
-A possible causal structure of those variables is represented by a directed acyclic graph on $\VVV$, written $G = (\VVV, \to)$, where the binary relation $X_i \to X_j$ is understood to say that $X_i$ is an immediate cause of $X_j$ relative to $\VVV$, or in short, that $X_i$ is a \textbf{parent} of $X_j$.
-Following the genealogical terminology, if a variable $X_i$ is a parent of (a parent of a parent of ...) of a variable $X_j$, say that $X_j$ is a \textbf{descendant} of $X_i$.
-We will refer to $G$ simply as a \textbf{graph}, dropping `directed acyclic', because only directed acyclic graphs are considered here.

-A graph $G = (\VVV, \to)$ is said to be \textbf{Markov} to a joint probability distribution $P$ of $\VVV$ if, for each variable $X_i \in \VVV$, $X_i$ is $P$-independent of its non-descendants given all of its parents, namely:
+Fix a finite set of variables, $\VVV = \{X_1, X_2, \ldots, X_K\}$.
+A possible \textbf{causal structure} over those variables is represented by a directed acyclic graph on $\VVV$, written $G = (\VVV, \to)$, where the binary relation $X_i \to X_j$ is understood to say that $X_i$ is an immediate cause of $X_j$ relative to $\VVV$, or in short, that $X_i$ is a \textbf{parent} of $X_j$.
+If a variable $X_i$ is a parent of (a parent of a parent of ...) a variable $X_j$, say that $X_j$ is a \textbf{descendant} of $X_i$.
+For convenience, we count every variable as its own descendant.
+We will refer to $G$ simply as a \textbf{(causal) graph}, dropping `directed acyclic', because only directed acyclic graphs are considered in this paper.
+If a graph $G$ and a joint distribution $P$ are so connected that each variable in $G$ is $P$-independent of its non-descendants given all of its parents (with respect to graph $G$), say that graph $G$ and distribution $P$ satisfy the \textbf{Markov condition}, that $G$ is \textbf{Markov} to $P$, and that $(G, P)$ is a \textbf{causal Bayesian network} (CBN).
+The Markov condition, as the defining condition of CBNs, is often taken for granted as a necessary connection between causal graphs and joint distributions---between causation and probability.

-where $\textsc{parents}(X_i)$ are exactly all the parents of $X_i$ and $Y_1, \ldots, Y_j$ are arbitrary non-descendants of $X_i$ with respect to graph $G$.
-(For convenience, we count every variable as its own descendant.)
-The (causal) \textbf{Markov} condition says that the true causal graph is Markov to the true joint probability distribution, which is assumed throughout this paper.

-Let $\VVV_1, \VVV_2$, and $\VVV_3$ be disjoint subsets of variable set $\VVV$.
+The Markov condition can be conveniently expressed in another way.
+Let $\VVV_1, \VVV_2$, and $\VVV_3$ be disjoint subsets of the given, fixed set $\VVV$ of variables.
 Understand $\VVV_1 \indep \VVV_2 \given \VVV_3$ as the statement saying that $\VVV_1$ and $\VVV_2$ are independent given $\VVV_3$.
-A graph $G$ is said to \textbf{entail} a conditional independence statement $\VVV_1 \indep \VVV_2 \given \VVV_3$ if that statement holds with respect to every joint distribution that $G$ is Markov to.
+A graph $G$ is said to \textbf{entail} a conditional independence statement $\VVV_1 \indep \VVV_2 \given \VVV_3$ if that statement holds with respect to every joint distribution to which $G$ is Markov.
 Let $\II(G)$ denote the set of the conditional independence statements that $G$ entails.
-Similarly, let $\II(P)$ denote the set of the conditional independence statements that hold with respect to $P$.
-Then a well-known result is that $G$ is Markov to $P$ iff
+Let $\II(P)$ denote the set of the conditional independence statements that hold with respect to $P$.
+Then it is well-known that $G$ and $P$ satisfy the Markov condition if and only if